amwaleh/PDF-knowledge-base/ReadMe.md

 ```
 # Run the app
-run the following command only on the first run
+Run the following command only on the first run
 `python main.py`

 on subsequent runs please comment the `load_vector_store()` command in the `main.py` file  to avoid recreating the vectordatabase